-Dual Enrollment is a program for High School students in grades $10^{th}-12^{th}$ Students take postsecondary (college or technical college courses) while in high school and earn credit on the high school transcript as well as earn up to 30 college hours on their college transcript.

-This program is very popular as eligible high school students do not pay for tuition, books, and mandatory fees.
+Dual Enrollment is a program for High School students in grades 9-12.
+Students take postsecondary (college or technical college courses) while in high school and earn credit on the high school transcript as well as earn college hours on their college transcript.
+Most district students begin taking one or more courses in grade 10 and cannot take advantage of dual enrollment until the student has begun their first cohort year in high school.
+This program is very popular as eligible high school students don't pay for tuition, books, and mandatory fees.
 The goal of Dual Enrollment is to increase college access and completion and prepare students to enter the workforce with the skills they need to succeed.
 Students who take advantage of earning high school course credit while in middle school often decide to become a Dual Enrollment student.
 Counselors provide information beginning in 8th grade regarding this valuable program.
 In addition, there are two informational Dual Enrollment Summits each year in October and March.